How to find the best Risk and Reward ratio in FX

 It's hard to find the best risk to reward ratio in Forex.
 Ultimately, it all depends on the trading setup.
 Today you may find a setup with 1:2 ratio and tomorrow with 1:4.
 Decision-making becomes more complex when we are including success rate in our analysis.
 To make it simple, most traders avoid opening positions that have 1 risk and less than 1 reward ratios.
 In addition, traders also avoid trades with less than 50% success rate.
 In order to increase the success rate, traders are integrating various indicators and fundamental analysis tools.
 It's worth mentioning that the more tools and indicators you use to confirm a trade direction, the more precise the trade will be, however, over-usage of indicators can also have negative effects.
 Traders that take too many factors into consideration are experiencing analysis paralysis extremely often.
 Trading should be effortless and simple.

-Understand risk ratio in Forex, and it's effect on your results can improve your skills.
+Understanding the risk ratio in Forex, and its effect on your results can improve your skills.
 Risks and rewards play a major role in risk management.
 To trade consistently profitably, it's important to trade setups that have the proper level of risk to reward ratio.
 In addition, it's critical to never take huge sized positions.
 Professional traders usually risk up to 1 to 5% of their trading capital per trade.
 When positions are oversized, profitability gets dependent on luck and not on probabilities.
 What's more, it's critical to note that risk management also involves managing traders' emotions.
 All of these aspects, when managed properly, produce amazing results.